Category Archives: f) Apologetics, & Interpretations

 • You are good, and God loves you just the way you are.

-• God wants you happy and wealthy.
+• God wants you happy, healthy, and wealthy.

 • Prayer to or the worship of dead people.